 If your pet rabbit doesn’t magically start using the box thanks to lucky placement, get a cage that is about four to six times the length of your pet bunny, and place the litter box (and your bunny) in there while your bunny is learning the new routine.
 Put your rabbit’s food, water and hideout at one end of the cage and the litter box at the other.
 The restricted space will help your bunny learn to potty in the right place.
 Another option is to place the litter box in a small bathroom or utility room and confine your pet rabbit to that area during the training period.

-Now that everything is set up, confine your rabbit to the right area, and reinforce him for using the litter box.
-Anytime you see him use the litter box, offer him a small treat to reward him for going in the right place.
+Now that everything is set up, confine your rabbit to the right area, and reinforce them for using the litter box.
+Anytime you see them use the litter box, offer them a small treat to reward them for going in the right place.
 If you see your pet rabbit going in the wrong place, do not scold or get upset!
 Rabbits are prey animals.
 Getting angry won’t teach your bunny anything useful; it will only teach your rabbit that you are scary and should be avoided.
 If you want your rabbit to be comfortable around you, make sure you remain calm and kind, even if your pet bunny has an accident.
-Once he’s using it consistently—usually within a day or two—you can start to give him short periods of 10 minutes or so outside the confinement area.
-Watch to see if he goes back to the box to potty (or holds it for those 10 minutes).
+Once they’re using it consistently—usually within a day or two—you can start to give them short periods of 10 minutes or so outside the confinement area.
+Watch to see if they go back to the box to potty (or holds it for those 10 minutes).
 Supervise closely!
-If you see your pet bunny starting to potty, gently pick him up and put him in the litter box—and then feed him a treat for going in the right place.
+If you see your pet bunny starting to potty, gently pick them up and put them in the litter box—and then feed them a treat for going in the right place.